 The notes will be issued pursuant to the terms of the indenture.
 The certificates will be issued pursuant to the terms of the grantor trust agreement.
 Owner trust certificates representing beneficial ownership interests in the trust will be issued privately to the depositor and TERI, pursuant to the terms of the trust agreement.
 This summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the notes, the certificates, the owner trust certificates, the indenture, the trust agreement and the grantor trust agreement.
-Only the class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5-1 certificates, class A-1O certificates, class B notes and class C notes are offered by this prospectus supplement.
-Any information presented in this prospectus supplement relating to the class A-5 notes, the class A-5-2 certificates or the owner trust certificates is for informational purposes only to provide for a better understanding of the offered securities.
+Only the class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5-1 certificates, class A-5-2 certificates, class A-IO certificates, class B notes and class C notes are offered by this prospectus supplement.
+Any information presented in this prospectus supplement relating to the class A-5 notes, class A-IO notes or the owner trust certificates is for informational purposes only to provide for a better understanding of the offered securities.

-The offered securities will be available in minimum denominations or notional amounts of \$50,000 and \$1,000 integral multiples in book-entry form only.
+The offered securities will be available in minimum denominations or notional amounts of \$50,000 and \$1 integral multiples in book-entry form only.